Vedant2311/BERT-guided-MT/README.md

 All the train, dev, and test data, along with the relevant scripts, are present in the **dataset** folder.
 Note that the language code for English is en_XX and the language code for Nepali is ne_NP.

 ## Performing tokenization before fine-tuning the models
-TODO

-Using Sentence Piece to train a model to create a nepali tokenizer.

 ## Reproducing Results